 |The irrepressible De Anna Joy Brooks|

 You know me: my misogyny radar is rivaled only by NORAD, so if it doesn't go off for this film, even with all the demeaning shit going on, then it's all good.
 It's like it would be with, say, John Waters, where the open-hearted love is palpable no matter what horrible stuff is going on, so you're never worried or offended.
-As with Russ Meyer and El Monstro above, it's forgivable since women are on the whole the strongest characters, like the tough Bobbi Socks (the too-cool Katherine Giaquinto), who (SPOILER) saves the day by dragging a Tor Johnson-meets-Bobby Moynihan skinhead named Sluggo (Jed Rowen) off a cliff.
-But then she's forgotten as soon as she's off-camera, after dying to save Johnny... and Johnny...
+As with Russ Meyer and El Monstro above, women are the strongest characters, like the tough Bobbi Socks (the too-cool Katherine Giaquinto), who (SPOILER) saves the day by dragging a Tor Johnson-meets-Bobby Moynihan skinhead named Sluggo (Jed Rowen) off a cliff.
+Yes Bobbi was my favorite, but then--as soon as she's off-camera, after dying to save Johnny... and Johnny...
 Groovy Johnny forgets all about her so he can mope over some (male) soda jerk too stupid to stay out of switchblade range.
 I wanted to scream at Johnny through the TV transistor, I wanted to scream "Hey Johnny!
 If you did sleep with Bobbi Socks and then let her take the literal fall to save you from the loathsome Sluggo then the least you can do is look down there and see if maybe she's still alive.
 Maybe shed one goddamned tear for Bobbi Socks!
-(I asked Bunnell about it and he says he wishes it had been different --he kind of forgot about her, but Bobbi Socks I got mad love for you!
-You deserved better than a lonely death hanging onto the foot of the power-plugged Sluggo).
-(END SPOILER)
+(I asked Bunnell about it and he says he kind of forgot about her when writing the script, but Bobbi Socks I got mad love for you!
+You deserved better).
+(END SPOILER).

 |Cute Kate Maberly as Mickey O'Flynn's devoted fan|